Mockova/help/api/project/get-start-project.rst

 ============== =================================================================
 Parametter     Description
 ============== =================================================================
-jobId          A unique project job ID startedAt      Time when job started (unix timestamp) duration       Duration of the job total          The total number of tests performed failed         The number of failed tests areas          List of protected areas IDs results        Array of test results – each result has a testId, testName etc.
+projectId      A unique project ID jobId	         A unique ID for each project job start	         **ok** means your tests have successfully started results	       The URL where you can view your results
 ============== =================================================================